AmiliaApp/innovation-day/README.md

 Log into the Lightsail VPS using Putty.
 Step into the `~/apps/innovation/www` folder and simply do a `git pull`.
 This will fetch the latest and greates from GitHub.
 Database migrations, if any, should be run prior to updating the code.

 # TO DO
-1. Implement project deletion.
-In file `admin_projects_view.php` the delete button is hidden because the controller is not yet implemented.
-2. Authenticate admins.
+1. Authenticate admins.
 Currently, the admin pages are openly accessible to anyone.
 This should change for security reasons.
-3. Create a new event.
+2. Create a new event.
 Currently, only the active existing event can be modified.
 In the admin page, we need to allow creating a new event and making it active.
-4. Allow viewing non active events and switching the active event.
+3. Allow viewing non active events and switching the active event.